amanmehara/programming/CONTRIBUTING.md

 # Contributing to programming

-First off, thanks for taking the time to contribute! 🎉
+First off, thanks for taking the time to contribute! :tada:

 ## Ensure the following things in the PR